 A story about a wayside, headstrong, and rebellious son of a preacher who becomes a Marine.
 Tim Lee goes on an eighteen month tour in Vietnam as an engineer and, pushing to go on a final mission, he steps on a 60lb “box mine” that takes both legs (BK and AK), voids his orders to embassy duty, erases his dream of a career in the Corps, and puts him on a protracted painful battle with infection and additional amputations, robbing him of any chance to walk.

-Throughout the ordeal, Tim Lee, born on the fifth of July, never lets himself wallow in self-pity or turn away from God.
-In fact, it serves to strengthen his resolve and faith – an actual, real life example that shows the story of the strong and resilient non-whining service members which persevered through their faith in God, and are actually opposite to the character portrayed by Tom Cruise in “Born on the Fourth of July.”
+Throughout the ordeal, Tim Lee never lets himself wallow in self-pity or turn away from God.
+In fact, it serves to strengthen his resolve and faith – an actual, real life example that shows the story of the strong and resilient service members who persevered through their faith in God.
+Unlike the character portrayed once by Tom Cruise, Tim Lee is “Born on the Fifth of July.”

 A Look Inside: